SirMekus/ije/Readme.md

 - Replacement of native browser's `alert()` function
 - Performing AJAX **GET** requests
 - Performing AJAX **POST** requests
-- Exposes some AJAX loading indicator functions which you can use for your project
+- Exposes some AJAX loading indicator functions which you can use for your project (Modal, Alert box, etc).
+- Triggers events on successful AJAX completion
+- Displays pages as Modal
-- Lazy-load Image(s)
+- Etc.

 ## Table of Contents